Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Impact Statements

-This work focuses on developing a test-time uncertainty estimation framework for medical image registration.
+This work focuses on developing an inference-time uncertainty estimation framework for pretrained medical image registration models.
 All experiments are conducted on publicly available, de-identified datasets.
 No new human or animal data were collected, and therefore no additional IRB approval was required.

 The proposed methodology is intended as a research contribution toward improving the safety and reliability of registration in clinical and large-scale biomedical research settings.
 In particular, the uncertainty maps are designed to provide interpretable indicators of registration reliability, thereby reducing the risk of unintended misuse of misaligned images in downstream tasks.
 The method is not intended for direct clinical deployment without further validation in prospective studies.